edng5/classic-minigames/README.md

  ![](preview/fishy_preview.jpg)

 # Pong and Brick Breaker
  Classic Pong and Brick Breaker packaged in the same game.
+As the player progresses, the difficulty increases.

  Uses Java draw panel to animate the ball, paddles and bricks.
 Uses shape collisions to detect when the ball collides with an object.